space-concordia-robotics/robotics-prototype/README.md

 Secondly, it is imperative you use a virtual env (instead of your system Python) to use/contribute to the project, else things could get messy.

+### Cloning and Pulling

+We are using git submodules in `robotics-prototype`.
+This means that we are using code that is external to our repository.
+To ensure that it also downloads all the packages, use the commands below :

+Clone : `git clone --recursive https://github.com/space-concordia-robotics/robotics-prototype`
+Pull : `git pull; git submodule update --recursive --remote`

 ### Setup [virtualenv](https://docs.python.org/3.6/library/venv.html#modulevenvhttps://virtualenv.pypa.io/en/stable/userguide/)
 Navigate to the projects root directory (`cd ~/.../robotics-prototype`) and create the virtual environment):
 Make sure you supply a path to a Python 3.6.x+ binary.
 Make sure to use backticks (not single quotes) for `which python3.6`: